bhstark2/latency/report.md

 1990s, gamers were acutely aware of the impact of latency on their experience.

-For the avoidance of doubt, we are concerned only with gameplay here, which is highly latency sensitive.
-Modern games will also download game updates, content for future parts of the game (videos, animations, maps, etc), which are bulk downloads and generally not immediately visible to the user, so are less latency sensitive.

 Excessive latency, commonly referred to as ‘lag’ or ‘ping’ by gamers, can cause a variety of issues during gameplay.
 One of the most common is 'rubber banding', which is the appearance that a character has moved to